-- recognising the significant role of the Central City in the Victorian and national economy, and the need for sustained investment in the Central City to recover from the impacts of COVID-19, and supporting current and future economic sectors - 2. encouraging the Victorian Government to enable local government to deliver small scale but cumulatively significant capital infrastructure to generate a short-term economic boost when funded and delivered as a larger package.
-This should include public realm improvements, recreation facilities and social infrastructure - 3. facilitating the Victorian Government's commitment to supporting significant Victorian economic sectors in the Central City, including the knowledge, creative and visitor economies, alongside the development of innovation districts including the Melbourne Innovation District (MID) in the City North precinct, Arden urban renewal precinct and the former GMH site in Fishermans Bend Employment Precinct, which will grow the economies of the future - 4. prioritising immediate investment in foundational and catalytic infrastructure in the urban renewal areas of Arden, Macaulay and Fishermans Bend to unlock the development potential of these areas with the view to shape them as attractive places for community development and corresponding further investment attraction.
+- 1. recognising the significant role of the Central City in the Victorian and national economy, and the need for sustained investment in the Central City and a targeted economic package for Melbourne businesses that builds on the joint Melbourne City Recovery fund to recover from the impacts of COVID-19, and supporting current and future economic sectors - 2. encouraging the Victorian Government to enable local government to deliver cumulatively significant capital infrastructure to generate a short-term economic boost when funded and delivered as a larger package.
+This should include public realm improvements, recreation facilities, social infrastructure and infrastructure to activate our waterways and river banks. - 3. facilitating the Victorian Government's commitment to supporting significant Victorian economic sectors in the Central City, including the knowledge, creative and visitor economies, alongside the development of innovation districts including the Melbourne Innovation District (MID) in the City North precinct, Arden urban renewal precinct and the former GMH site in Fishermans Bend Employment Precinct, which will grow the economies of the future - 4. facilitating the affordable and flexible occupation of vacant spaces as an immediate initiative and working with the Victorian Government on planning reforms to stimulate the construction sector, to enable the adaptive reuse of vacant properties - 5. prioritising immediate investment in foundational and catalytic infrastructure in the urban renewal areas of Arden, Macaulay and Fishermans Bend to unlock the development potential of these areas with the view to shape them as attractive places for community development and corresponding further investment attraction.
 The investment in foundational infrastructure needs to address: flood mitigation, integrated water management, open space acquisition, and key transport connections like the tram extension to Fishermans Bend.
-Early delivery of this infrastructure will affect the development outcomes in these areas a new school encourages the market to consider family housing; public and active transport infrastructure will reduce the need for car parking in developments. - 5. encouraging a bolder approach to address the clear demand for affordable housing across metropolitan Melbourne, including mandating and incentivising affordable housing as part of the planning process and recognising it as essential infrastructure. - 6. encouraging bolder action to support communities to make the transition away from natural gas - expediting the review of Victoria's many infrastructure contribution schemes to create a consistent, efficient and transparent funding system that contributes to local and Victorian Government infrastructure costs.
-These funding schemes are inherently connected to governance arrangements and are of particular importance to urban renewal areas in City of Melbourne's context. - 8. facilitating the affordable and flexible occupation of vacant spaces as an immediate initiative and working with the Victorian Government on planning reforms to stimulate the construction sector, to enable the adaptive reuse of vacant properties. - 9. advocating for a review of the definition of community infrastructure to include creative spaces and to legislate its provision. - 10.
-Embedding Aboriginal expert knowledge on sustainable land management practices into the contemporary management, planning and development of Melbourne's land and water.
+Early delivery of this infrastructure will affect the development outcomes in these areas a new school encourages the market to consider family housing; public and active transport infrastructure will reduce the need for car parking in developments - 6. expediting the review of Victoria's many infrastructure contribution schemes to create a consistent, efficient and transparent funding system that contributes to local and Victorian Government infrastructure costs.
+These funding schemes are inherently connected to governance arrangements and are of particular importance to urban renewal areas in City of Melbourne's context - 7. embedding Aboriginal expert knowledge on sustainable land management practices into the contemporary management, planning and development of Melbourne's land and water